 Real People, Real Stories

-Safe Drive Stay Alive seeks to provide an educational experience that teaches young people not only the dangers, but also the consequences, of poor and dangerous driving.
+Safe Drive Stay Alive seeks to provide an educational experience that teaches young people not only the dangers but also the consequences, of poor and dangerous driving.

 A video reconstruction of a road traffic collision links with on-stage personal testimonies to leave the audience fully aware of both their vulnerability and accountability as new drivers.

-Serving members of the police, fire and medical services give real life accounts of local incidents they have witnessed.
+Serving members of the police, fire and medical services give real-life accounts of local incidents they have witnessed.
 They are followed by the victims of road traffic collisions – people whose lives have been changed irrevocably.

 This is why the show is successful: it is delivered by real people with real stories to tell and, as such, it’s a highly emotional experience.

 The production is aimed specifically at young people who are at the age where they are either learning to drive, have just passed their test, or are becoming passengers with their friends who are already driving.
-This is a hard hitting performance and would not be suitable for under 16s.
+This is a hard-hitting performance and would not be suitable for under 16s.

-At the end of the show it is hoped that the students will have an increased understanding of the risks of driving and the consequences for young people involved in road traffic collisions.
+At the end of the show, it is hoped that the students will have an increased understanding of the risks of driving and the consequences for young people involved in road traffic collisions.

 They should be aware of the necessary skills and attitudes required for being both a safe driver and a safe passenger and will understand the role of the emergency services that deal with road traffic collisions.

-When are the shows run?
+When do the shows run?

 To find out more about our Safe Drive Stay Alive events please email: